hewner/csse403/Homework/RustWebserver/README.md

 UrlMatcher trait for the case when the matcher is actually a matcher type.

+## Complex Matcher 1.1: EmptyString

+What if we want to match a string that isn't followed by anything?

+How about we add a matcher that just matches an empty string and has no data in it.

 ## Complex Matcher 2: AggMatcher

 So an aggmatcher is a "aggregate matcher" - a matcher that is a